 There are a few key industries that are well-suited for those looking to invest in a franchise under $100,000.
 There are some industries that you might want to stay clear of and think about only if you have more capital to invest ($200,000+) in the business.

 One good thing, you don’t have to have that $100,000 in cash.
 If you’re a U.S. citizen, green card holder, you might be eligible depending on the business for an SBA 7(a) loan.
 So that’s from the small business administration where they’re backing the majority of that loan, and you get the loan through a commercial bank.
 Right now, rates are at 5%.
-So, if you’re investing in a franchise that’s $100,000, you could potentially put up $30,000 cash, get a loan for $70,000 at a 5% A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at a particular rate.
-In Vetted Biz, it is typically the additional rate of a loan a business buyer would pay off… rate to help support the initial start-up of your business, as well as sustain the growth, and so you start to draw dividends from your business.
+So, if you’re investing in a franchise that’s $100,000, you could potentially put up $30,000 cash, get a loan for $70,000 at a 5% interest rate to help support the initial start-up of your business, as well as sustain the growth, and so you start to draw dividends from your business.
 So on our portal vettedbiz.com, we have over 600 opportunities available starting at less than $100,000.

-Now, most of these are gonna be dominated by the service industry.
+Now, most of these are gonna be dominated by the service A particular form or branch of economic or commercial activity.
+Subindustries are often referred to as categories on Vettedbiz.com.
 When I talk about service, I mean the following industries.
 Home care, property management, accounting, commercial cleaning, cell phone repair, different retail service businesses, education that would include tutoring as well as STEM education businesses.
 You can also look to convert an existing business that you own, say a small cell phone repair business into a franchise business to leverage the brand technology system of that franchisor for a franchise investment under $100,000.

 If you invest under $100,000 into a franchise, get ready to work hard.
 Generally, it’s gonna take three to 12 months just to break even.
 So you’re gonna have to have additional capital or maybe you’re married to a sugar mama, sugar daddy that makes a lot of money or has a lot of capital that you don’t have to worry as much for those first three to 12 months before you break even and start taking a salary or taking distributions from the company.
 So it’s the key first year, you’re basically living off your savings, or your spouse has a great job, or you have assets that to live off of.